jasonwbarnett/chefdore/README.md

 # Chefdore

-Chef tool that was named after Dumbledore.
+Chefdore is a Chef tool that was named after Dumbledore.

 I created this gem in order to help those who may want to convert Chef Roles to Chef Cookbooks.